FAQ about Testing Orders

 No. An Application to Obtain a Testing Order must be made to the court within 30 days of the date that an exposed person came into contact with the blood or other bodily substance of the source individual. (close) |

-I have been served an Application to Obtain a Testing Order, what does it mean? |
+I have been served an application to Obtain a Testing Order, what does it mean? |

 If you have been served with an Application to Obtain a Testing Order and are named as the respondent (source individual), it means that the applicant has applied to the Provincial Court of British Columbia for an order that you be tested for Hepatitis B, Hepatitis C and/or HIV.
 The applicant is seeking the court order because the applicant believes that they have recently come into contact with your blood or other bodily substance in a circumstance set out in the Emergency Intervention Disclosure Act.
-The date and circumstances of the exposure are indicated on the Application. (close) |
+The date and cases of the exposure are indicated on the Application. (close) |

-I have been served an Application; can I still agree to be voluntarily tested? |
+I have been served an application; can I still agree to be voluntarily tested? |

 Yes.
 You can still agree to be voluntarily tested after being served with the Application.
-You should advise the applicant of your decision to be voluntarily tested so that he or she can notify the court and withdraw the Application before the scheduled hearing date.
+You should advise the applicant of your decision to be voluntarily tested so that they can notify the court and withdraw the Application before the scheduled hearing date.
 Refer to the section on Voluntary Testing for additional information. (close) |

-I have been served an Application and do not agree to be voluntarily tested.
+I have been served an application and do not agree to be voluntarily tested.
 How do I present my case? |

-The date, time and location of the court hearing are indicated on the Application.
+The court hearing's date, time and location are indicated on the Application.
 If you disagree with having the Testing Order made, you may present your case at the hearing.
 You may hire a lawyer to assist and represent you if you wish.
 If you do not attend the hearing, the court may still proceed without you, and the court may grant a Testing Order if the judge is satisfied that the criteria set out in the Emergency Intervention Disclosure Act are met. (close) |

 Is the Application to Obtain a Testing Order confidential? |

 Yes.
 The Emergency Intervention Disclosure Act requires that you keep all information obtained about the applicant (exposed individual) and source individual confidential.
-Individuals convicted of sharing information with others in contravention of the Act face fines of up to $10,000 per day.
-Refer to the Confidentiality section for more information. (close) |
+Individuals convicted of sharing information with others in violation of the Act face fines of up to $10,000 per day.
+Refer to the Confidentiality section for more details. (close) |

 What is the Physician’s Report? |